bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 After an engine is uploaded and a corresponding config settings file appears in the «Confg Settings» section, a module can be uploaded.

-Click an «Upload Module» button and select a .jar file in the window to upload.
-Press «Open» and wait for a few seconds till the mщdule is uploaded.
+Click an «Upload Module» button and select a `.jar` file in the window to upload.
+Press «Open» and wait for a few seconds till the module is uploaded.

 If the module is uploaded correctly a success message appears and the uploaded module is in the list of modules.